-Inflicts Spd-5 on foes within 2 spaces through their next actions at the start of each turn.
+At start of turn, inflicts Spd-5 on foes within 2 spaces through their next actions.

 - Inheritable by all units.